-Adding terpenes is a great way to boost the effects of isolates.
+In this article we will discuss about terpene isolates.
+Adding is a great way to boost the effects.
 In particular, you get enhanced flavors and aromas and increased potency out of terpene and isolate mixtures.

 If you’re looking to throw in terpene to your isolate, here’s how to do it.
 While the mixing process may sound simple, you need to carefully consider the mixing ratios to achieve your desired effects.